-Bridge the gap between industry and education to prepare the next generation for a digital age.
+Bridge the gap between education and industry to aptly equip the next generation for a digital age.

 To challenge perceptions of computing through exploration and innovation together.